 Tramadol is a prescription pain killer that is also an opioid.
 For many years Tramadol had the reputation as being a less risky opioid pain reliever to prescribe to particular candidates.

 Tramadol was not even scheduled as a narcotic by the Drug Enforcement Agency until after 2014.
 Tramadol is not as strong as Vicodin or other less potent opiate pain killers.
 But it is an opioid prescription medication that can be abused and people do become addicted to Tramadol.
 It stimulates the brain’s opioid receptors and can affect someone the same way heroin or other prescription pain killers that are opioids.
-There is not any type of opioid drug or medication that cannot cause addiction.
+There is not any opioid drug or medication that cannot cause addiction.

 How to Identify Tramadol?